EDCD/EDMarketConnector/README.md

   * After every outfitting change saves a record of your ship loadout as a file that you can open in a text editor and that you can import into [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](https://coriolis.edcd.io) or [Elite Trade Net](http://etn.io/).

 By default these files will be placed in your Documents folder.
 Since this app will create a lot of files if you use it for a while you may wish to create a separate folder for the files and tell the app to place them there.

-Some options work by reading the Elite: Dangerous game's log files.
-If you're running this app on a different machine from the Elite: Dangerous game then adjust the “E:D journal file location” setting on the Configuration tab to point to the game's log files.

 ### EDDN